muses-code-js/mentor-manual/_steps/level0/step5-summary.md

 ## Improve the tutorial

 In fact, it's helpful to do it even **during the workshop**.
-If you see that something in the tutorial is wrong, take the 5 minutes to submit a Pull Request right away.
+If you see that something in the tutorial is wrong, take the 5 minutes to submit a pull request right away.
 Or even better: teach your group how to do it!
 It's important to do it _right away_, otherwise you will forget.
 Believe us, we've all been there.

 If for some reason, you can't do it right away, [at least report an issue](https://github.com/muses-code-js/).
 The tutorial is getting invaluably better with each event that takes place.
 It is important.